Title

 The Philippine Jurisprudence case provides revised guidelines on the distribution and sale of yellow prescription pads, ensuring accountability, transparency, and availability for authorized health personnel in the management and usage of these pads containing dangerous drugs and/or controlled precursors and essential chemicals.

-The information includes the name of the physician/dentist/veterinarian, S2 license number, residential address, hospital/clinic/business address, and residential and business telephone numbers.
+At minimum: (i) name of physician/dentist/veterinarian, (ii) S2 license number and residential address, (iii) hospital/clinic/business address, (iv) residential and business telephone numbers.

-A maximum of ten (10) yellow prescription pad booklets can be sold to an authorized S2 License holder at any given time.
+A maximum of ten (10) prescription pad booklets, at any given time.

 Analyze Cases Smarter, Faster